microsoft/ComplianceCxE/docs/playbooks/AIP2MIPPlaybook.md

 # Migrating from the AIP plugin to built-in labeling in Office apps

 This section describes the process to migrate from the AIP plugin to built-in sensitivity labels in Office in detail.

+## Overview of the migration steps

-The process involves the following steps.
+The migration process involves the following steps.

 1. Confirm configuration pre-requisites are met, including assignment of licenses, software products and compatible labeling configurations.
 2. Verify that you are running Office applications that include all the equivalent functionality to the AIP features on which you currently rely.
 If this is not the case, plan for the update to be performed once you have upgraded to the required versions.
 If desired, you can test sensitivity labeling in the preview versions of the Office applications to validate that they meet your requirements and to prepare for the implementation in advance of the availability of the functionality in question in the Office channel your organization uses.